The Maxwell-Klein-Gordon equation with scattering data: Appendix

 \subsection{Acknowledgment}

+The authors would like to thank the anonymous referee for the careful reading and valuable comments.
+W. Dai is supported by the Natural Science Foundation of Zhejiang province LQN25A010005.
 S. Yang is supported by the National Key R\&D Program of China 2021YFA1001700 and the National Science Foundation of China 12171011, 12141102.
 He thanks Mihalis Dafermos for encouragement and helpful discussion on this problem.